moloch--/rosie/README.md

 #### Generating Pivots

-You can generate pivot binaries for any supported platform by using the `generate-pivot` client command, for example:
+You can generate pivot binaries for any supported platform by using the `pivot` client command, for example:

 ```
-$ ./rosie generate-pivot -os windows -output pivot.exe
+$ ./rosie pivot -os windows -output pivot.exe
 [*] Generating new pivot binary ...
 [*] Compiler target windows/amd64
 [*] New pivot (windows/amd64): pivot.exe